 When should you bulk?

 If you are starting in a bodyfat percentage relatively low (around 10%-12% bodyfat) and you are interested in gaining muscle and strenght you should bulk.
 I don’t really advise to bulk if you are on a higher bodyfat percentage, but if you are okay with looking a little soft for a while, you can still bulk on around 15% bodyfat until you get to 20% bodyfat.
 Is that simple!
+If you want to get big and look big in clothes then you should give the bulk look a shot!
+A lot of people i know actually prefer to be in a higher bodyfat percentage and have no abs if that means they look bigger in person.

 You should aim to gain around 2 pounds per month, or .5 pounds per week.